 - The log RCA service needs a few minutes to process logs, and a longer time to produce meaningful results.
 The accuracy of log RCA increases with the amount of time the service runs.

 - You cannot run an RCA for an issue that occurred before you activated the log RCA feature.

 - Enter a name and optionally, a description for the investigation.

 - Select the context for the investigation from the drop-down menu.
-The default context is the Org Level Context, which indicates the current organization.
+The default context is the Org Level Context, which indicates the current region or organization.